1946 Indian provincial elections: Background

-On 19 September 1945, following negotiations between Indian leaders and members of the 1946 Cabinet Mission to India from the United Kingdom, the Viceroy Lord Wavell announced that elections to the provincial and central legislatures would be held in December 1945 to January 1946.
+On 19 September 1945, following negotiations between Indian leaders and members of the 1946 Cabinet Mission to India from the United Kingdom, the Viceroy Lord Wavell announced that elections to the provincial and central legislatures would be held from December 1945 to January 1946.
 It was also announced that an executive council would be formed and a constitution-making body would be convened after these elections.
-These elections were important as the provincial assemblies thus formed were to then elect a new Constituent Assembly which would begin formulating a Constitution for an independent India.
+These elections were important, as the provincial assemblies thus formed were to then elect a new Constituent Assembly, which would begin formulating a Constitution for an independent India.
 All contesting parties began campaigning.
-The Indian National Congress represented almost the entire Hindu population while the Muslim League professed to speak for the whole Muslim population.
+The Indian National Congress represented almost the entire Hindu population, while the Muslim League professed to speak for the whole Muslim population.
 The dominant issue of the election campaign became the issue of Pakistan.

-Originally, the Muslim League had been a party which received most of its support from the Muslim-minority provinces, where manufactured fear of Hindu ‘domination’ was greater, as was a sort of a sense of ‘loss of privilege’, and to showcase its argument for Muslim nationhood the League needed support from both Muslim-majority as well as Muslim-minority provinces.
+Originally, the Muslim League had been a party that received most of its support from the Muslim-minority provinces, where manufactured fear of Hindu 'domination' was greater, as was a sort of a sense of 'loss of privilege', and to showcase its argument for Muslim nationhood, the League needed support from both Muslim-majority as well as Muslim-minority provinces.
 In the election campaign, the League resorted to establishing networks with traditional power bases, such as landowners and the religious elite, in the Muslim-majority provinces to win support.
-Religious slogans were utilized and the term ‘Pakistan’ was put forward.
+Religious slogans were utilized, and the term 'Pakistan' was put forward.
 Some scholars state that the meaning of Pakistan was kept vague so that it meant different things to different people.
-On the other hand, Venkat Dhulipala observes that, rather than being vague, the proposals for Pakistan were vigorously debated in public, maps printed, economic foundations analysed and Pakistan was envisioned as a modern Islamic state.
+Notwithstanding the ambiguities, Venkat Dhulipala argues that the proposals for Pakistan were vigorously debated in public, maps were printed, economic foundations were analysed, and Pakistan was envisioned as an Islamic state.
 The Muslim League's support for the United Kingdom's war efforts during World War II had nurtured the possibility of establishing a Muslim nation.

 In contrast to earlier elections, the religious commitment was intertwined with a declaration of Muslim communal unity.
 Casting the vote became an Islamic act.
-Consequently, for the Muslim electorate, Pakistan represented both a nation-state for India's Muslims, but one which surpassed the common state structure, and an awakening of an Islamic polity where Islam would be blended with the state's functioning.
-However, only 13% of the Muslims were allowed to vote in this election and "even educated Muslims did not know what Pakistan meant or implied".
+Consequently, for the Muslim electorate, Pakistan represented both a nation-state for India's Muslims, but one that surpassed the common state structure, and an awakening of an Islamic polity where Islam would be blended with the state's functioning.
+However, only 13% of the Muslims were allowed to vote in this election, and "even educated Muslims did not know what Pakistan meant or implied".

 The voting in this election was restricted on property-owning qualifications.